View large image | More photos

 It's all of the above and more.
 By "more," I'm talking about golf.
 Pensacola has never been known as a Florida golf hot spot, but it has enough quality and quantity to easily support a week's road trip, with some great seafood to boot.

-"I can't tell you the number of times resort guests have complained to me that the course beat them up," said Assistant Professional Roger Willoughby.
+"I can't tell you the number of times resort guests have complained to me that the course beat them up," Assistant Professional Roger Willoughby said.
 "Then they say, 'You got any tee times tomorrow?'"

 The course was a 36-hole facility before it was hit fore and aft by successive hurricanes, Ivan and Dennis.
 Together, they knocked out the back nine of the West course; that was unfortunate because that nine was exceedingly scenic.
 There are currently four or five plans to re-build the destroyed nine, according to course officials.